-According to Merriam Webster, “dog whistle” was first used figuratively in 1947.
+A “dog whistle” was first used figuratively in 1947.
 That’s when a book called American Economic History described a speech by Franklin Delano Roosevelt as being “designed to be like a modern dog-whistle, with a note so high that the sensitive farm ear would catch it perfectly while the unsympathetic East would hear nothing.”

 Today, the term dog whistle is chiefly used to describe coded hateful messages.
 In society at large, it is not usually acceptable to make racist, sexist, or xenophobic statements.
 That means that politicians who want to make such statements need to use coded language, or, to put it another way, dog whistles.

 Trump came under heavy criticism when he tweeted that certain Congressional Democrats who “originally came from countries whose governments are a complete and total catastrophe” should leave the United States instead of criticizing his administration.
-Trump’s tweet was interpreted by some to be a thinly disguised attack on non-white members of Congress like Rashida Tlaib and Alexandria Ocasio Cortez, both of whom were born in the United States.
+Trump’s tweet was interpreted by some to be a thinly disguised attack on non-white members of Congress like Rashida Tlaib and Alexandria Ocasio Cortez.

 As a presidential candidate, Trump was accused of using racist anti-Semitic dog whistles to subtly empower white nationalists.
 Analysts argue that Trump’s supporters often picked up on the candidate’s messaging and responded to it by making overtly racist or anti-Semitic statements on social media.

-Former Sen. Claire McCaskill came under fire after she said that Sen. Bernie Sanders might be too far to the left to win with midwestern voters.
-Many felt that McCaskill was using “midwestern” as code for “white,” and that she was deliberately setting herself apart from non-white people and Jews.
+Former Sen. Claire McCaskill (D-MO) came under fire after she said that Sen. Bernie Sanders might be too far to the left to win with Midwestern voters.
+Many felt that McCaskill was using “Midwestern” as code for “white,” and that she was deliberately setting herself apart from non-white people and Jews.

-Most analysts agree that Ronald Reagan was using a dog whistle when he spoke about “states’ rights” on a campaign stop in Mississippi, back in 1980.
+Most analysts agree that Ronald Reagan was practicing dog whistle politics when he spoke about “states’ rights” on a campaign stop in Mississippi, back in 1980.
 Reagan was, analysts say, appealing to southern segregationists, or, more broadly, to any white voter with racist beliefs.
 Since racism and xenophobia were already taboo, the only way to appeal directly to racist voters was through coded language, or dog whistles.